top of page

 4. ONLINE COMPETITION

-Participants must complete the specified workouts.
-All workout descriptions for the
+Participants must complete the specified tests.
+All test descriptions for the online

-online stage will be published on circle21.
-Each description will include all relevant
+stage will be published on circle21.
+Each description will include all relevant criteria.

-During the event, it is the participant’s responsibility to follow the workout format.
+During the event, it is the participant’s responsibility to follow the test format.
 This

 includes meeting movement standards, completing all repetitions, adhering to time